nomad-hzb/autoperosol/README.md

   * [Links](#links)

 ## About TFSCO
 The Thin-film solar cell ontology (TFSCO) is a domain ontology that provides a modell  of the manufacturing and characterization of perovskite solar cells.
 The TFSCO has been under development since 2022.
+The OWL-File was created using [Protégé](https://protege.stanford.edu/).
+Protégé may be used for viewing and editing the ontology.

 ## Use of TFSCO
 Full list to be added.